jmoussa/go-sentitweet/README.md

 ## What the Pipeline Does

-the Pipeline streams in tweets (based on a search phrase) and performs sentiment analysis on the tweets, before loading all relevant info into the database.
+The pipeline streams in tweets (based on a search phrase) and performs sentiment analysis on the tweets, before loading all relevant info into the database.
+**The Process**:
+- Fetch Tweets (based on search term)
+- Score Tweets (using the `vader-go` Default Lexicon)
+- Upload to DB (MongoDB)

+Credentials are configured using JSON config file.

 ## Running Locally with the CLI: